Kotlin/KEEP/proposals/script-definition-template.md

     * `ScriptDependencies` - for defining simple dependencies like JDK, kotlin stdlib or files with simple file searching scheme (e.g. from project's lib folder)
     * `ScriptDependenciesRepository` - for using with a “standard” dependency resolver, like maven, could be used together with a form of `ScriptDependencies` annotation accepting library coordinates.
     * `ScriptImplicitImports` - as a compliment to the direct dependencies specification, to allow specifying implicit imports directly
-* Resolver's `resolve` method accepting file contents, for the non-file based operations (or may be even file-based then contents are easily accessible from memory)